PayLead/PyLighter/README.md

 from pylighter import Shortcut

 Shortcut(
-    name="skip"  # Name of the button to bind on (ex: "next", "skip") or name of the label (ex: "l1", "l2", or one you defined) key="Ò"  # Usually represents the character that is displayed. code="KeyS"  # Usually represents the key that is pressed. shift_key=False  # Wether the shift key is pressed alt_key=True
+    name="skip",  # Name of the button to bind on (ex: "next", "skip") or name of the label (ex: "l1", "l2", or one you defined) key="Ò",  # Usually represents the character that is displayed. code="KeyS",  # Usually represents the key that is pressed. shift_key=False,  # Wether the shift key is pressed alt_key=True,
     ctrl_key=False
 )
 ```